williamchenjun/TelegramBotTutorials/README.md

 <img src="https://user-images.githubusercontent.com/79821802/190801198-3ad08283-8ac2-4cdb-8402-d0c8b1a69b0d.gif" width="300"/>

-Now, type in the text box "**/newbot**".
+Now, type in the text box **/newbot**.
 This will prompt BotFather to ask you to name your bot.
 You can pick any name you desire.
 Afterwards, it will ask you to pick a username for your bot, which **must** end with the word "bot".
 (For example: *ThisIsARandomBot, myOwnBot, BananaBot, helpbot, etc*.)
 Don't worry, you will be able to edit your bot's information later through BotFather (except for the username).

 <img src="https://user-images.githubusercontent.com/79821802/190808308-fd20cd1c-517d-4b10-949f-3452a525aa7a.gif" width="500"/>

 We have finished setting up your bot!
 Your bot is now officially part of Telegram.
 You will need to keep the long string that BotFather gives you.
 It's called a "token" or "API key".
 It's a unique string that enables you, and only you, to have access to your bot.
 Make sure to **keep it safe** and hidden.

+If you think someone has your API key, or you have accidentally leaked it, don't panic!
+Go to BotFather and type **/mybots**.
+BotFather will reply to you with a list of all your bots.
+If this is your first one, you'll only have one.
+Click on your bot's username and then click on "API Token".
+Finally, click on "Revoke current token".
+Once you've done this, BotFather will generate a new API key for you and the old key will not be functional any longer.

 ### **(Optional) Testing environment**